AMGLithium/XtendM3/README.md

      mvn clean install
      ```

+### Changing the Repository for a New Project

+This repository is intended to be used as a template.
+When starting a new project, you should change the repository to your new project's repository.
+Follow these steps:

+1. **Remove the Existing Remote**:
+   - Open a terminal in your project directory and run:
+     ```sh
+     git remote remove origin
+     ```

+2. **Add the New Remote**:
+   - Add your new repository as the remote by running:
+     ```sh
+     git remote add origin <new-repository-url>
+     ```

+3. **Push to the New Repository**:
+   - Push your local changes to the new repository:
+     ```sh
+     git push -u origin main
+     ```
 ### Examples

 For reference and guidance, you can check out the examples provided in the `examples` branch of this repository.
 These examples demonstrate various use cases and scenarios for working with Infor XtendM3 extensions.
 Feel free to explore and use them as a basis for your own implementations.